Concrete Scanning Rentals and Training

 GPR concrete scanning is a powerful tool for concrete floor slab scanning and can help with:

-• Pinpointing Structural Elements: Locate rebar, post-tension cables, wire mesh, and metallic or non-metallic pipes and conduits.
+• Mapping Structural Elements: Locate rebar, post-tension cables, wire mesh, and metallic or non-metallic pipes and conduits.

 • Locating Conduits and Heating Lines: Identify plastic and metallic conduits, as well as in-floor heating lines in concrete or just below slab-on-grade.

-• Measuring Cover Depth: Determine the depth of embedments to avoid accidental damage.
+• Measuring Cover Depth: Determine the depth to a target of interest to avoid accidental damage.

 • Measuring Slab Thickness: Assess the thickness of concrete slabs for better planning and execution.